 - Review completed construction drawings and cost estimates for accuracy and conformity to standards and regulations.

-Electrical Drafters with little to no experience tend to make between $36140 and $46360 while the more experienced ones make over $77020 per year.
+Electrical Drafters with little to no experience tend to make between $36660 and $46330 while the more experienced ones can earn over $78200 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Electrical Drafter is to move to a higher paying state like WA.
-Right now, the highest paying states for Electrical Drafters are WA, VT, TX, CO and NY.
+One of the easiest ways to increase your salary as an Electrical Drafter is to move to a higher paying state like WA.
+Right now, the highest paying states for Electrical Drafters are WA, DC, VT, CA and NM.

-3 other factors that can increase your salary as An Electrical Drafter is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Electrical Drafter is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Electrical Drafters what degree they had when they got the job and most of them said they had a Certificate followed by Bachelors degree.
+We asked other Electrical Drafters what degree they had when they got the job and most of them said they had a Post-Secondary Certificate followed by a Bachelor’s Degree.

 Pros and Cons